shanemileham/shanemileham.github.io/_kb/books/sun-tzu--the-art-of-war.md

 - Lean on spears → faint from starvation
 - Water gatherers drink first → suffing from thirst
 - Eat own cattle, neglect to hang pots, act as if they won't return to tents → willing to fight to the death

+### Section 7: To wage war successfully, manage your tropops sternly, keep them in uncertainty, and make them fight to the death
+Managing army
+- Same as smaller army; just use groups and communicate
+- When it moves as one, cowardly won't retreat and brave will charge together
+- Further into hostile territory, more solidarity
+- Without escape, soldiers will lose fear and fight to the death

+Discipline
+- Treat them like beloved sons
+- Command them with authority
+- Affection is required for discpline
+- Treat them humanely while keeping the under control with discipline and punishments

+Secretive
+- Keep soldiers ignorant
+- Change plans frequently
+- Keep both soldiers and enemy guessing
+- Changs camps, take circuitous routes
+- Only reveal your hand whne you're deep in enemy territory
+- When situation is good, tell; when not, withhold

 ## Resources